MrGroot01/Ecommerce-website/README.md

 🚀 A modern **full-stack e-commerce web application** built using **React + Vite** for high performance and seamless user experience.

 This application allows users to browse products, manage their shopping cart, and complete purchases through an intuitive and responsive interface.
-It integrates a Django-based backend and real-time features to simulate a production-level online store.
+It integrates a Django-based backend to simulate a real-world production-level online store.

 ---